< Back to results

 Join the School of Aviation

-As the only Go8 university to offer aviation, UNSW is the go-to place to get your wings.
+As the only Go8 university to offer aviation, UNSW is the go-to place to become a pilot in Australia.
 The School of Aviation has been a leading educator in the industry for over 25 years.
 We’re the highest-ranked global university with a stand-alone aviation school that offers aviation degrees, operates flight training under its own Air Operator’s Certificate and undertakes research.
-The Bachelor of Aviation (Flying) program is one of three undergraduate programs, sitting alongside the Bachelor of Aviation (Management) and the new Bachelor of Aviation (Remotely Piloted Aircraft Systems).

 Learn from expert educators